 Performing a HIIT routine for 1-3 times a week will lead to great results.

 6. Focus on Your Breathing When You Work Out

-For the most part, breathing is second nature to most of us.
-But when exercising, you may find yourself holding your breath and this is not good.
+For the most part, breathing is second nature, but when exercising, you may find yourself holding your breath, and this can have negative consequences.

-It is important to consciously take deep breaths in through your nose and out through your mouth, this will fill your lungs with oxygen and give you the necessary energy to continue your workout.
+It is important to consciously take deep breaths in through your nose and out through your mouth, as this will fill your lungs with oxygen and give you the necessary energy to continue your workout.

 7. Build More Lean Muscle

-We all want to have lean muscles because not only does it look good, it has great health benefits:
+We all want to have lean muscles.
+Not only does it look good, but it also has great health benefits, including:

 - Improved posture